CICS Tutorial part-1

 Pseudo Conventional Programming

-Pseudo Conventional programs does not wait for the user input instead it ends the task, releases resources, preserves the required details to restart that program and restarted once the user input is received.
+So to over come this disadvantage Pseudo conversational programming got introduced.
+Pseudo Conventional programs does not wait for the user input instead it ends the task, releases resources, preserves the required details to restart that program and once input is received from the user that task gets restarted by using the preserved details.
+It is actually a multitasking with a series of non conversational tasks but for the user it gives an impression of a Conversational task.